 He is continuing research into the social history of the Port Phillip District during the period of its early settlement by Europeans with a view to writing further books in this genre of the lives of hitherto little known men and women who made important contributions to society.
-Dr Playne has also developed a proposal for a book for laymen on Bugs In Your Tummy- A Scientific Guide To Probiotics And Your Health.
+He has a strong interest in the medical men of early Port Phillip, their medications, the hospitals of the day.

 He is a member of the Editorial Team for Ancestor - the quarterly magazine of the Genealogical Society of Victoria.